camdowney/neutro/README.md

 ```

 ### Component return values
-Components may only return a single object or array, and in the latter case the array of nodes will be wrapped in a "span" element.
-Dealing in single elements allows Neutro to greatly simplify the process of handling re-renders and references.
+Components always return a single root element, even if one is not specified.
+Components that provide an array return value, for example, will have their output wrapped in a "span" element.
+Doing so allows Neutro to greatly simplify the process of handling re-renders and self() calls.

 ```js
 // In component